 The dashboard contains many symbols that explain certain 3 Series features, and which functions are being used as you drive.
 The owner’s manual is a fantastic resource to use, but in this article, BMW of Westchester takes a closer look at some of the most important dashboard symbols and what drivers in Westchester County, Yonkers, and Hartsdale need to know about them.

 ABS Brake Light

-When the dashboard light says “ABS,” the issue you have may be related to the brakes.
+When the dashboard light in your BMW 3 Series says “ABS,” the issue you have may be related to the brakes.
 The ABS system, which provides stability control while driving, particularly in slick situations, might not respond properly when pressing the brakes.

 The car is safe to drive, but you might have to press the brakes sooner to get the car to come to a complete stop.
 It’s a good idea to avoid any wet or snowy conditions because the car could skid or slide while driving.